-A recent study published in the Annals of Internal Medicine revealed that patients with one or two small lesions were five-times more likely to have a stroke and/or have a stroke-related death.
+According to a recent study published in the Annals of Internal Medicine it was reported that patients with one or two small lesions were five times more likely to have a stroke and/or have a stroke-related death.
 Researchers from the University of Mississippi Medical Center, along with a few other U.S. institutions, conducted the study.

-As one of the first studies to examine such data, the results have indicated the importance of further examining similar situations.
+As one of the first studies to examine such data, the results have indicated the importance of further examination of similar situations.
 Small lesions could also indicate a future risk for other cerebrovascular diseases, such as dementia and other mobility problems.
-As medical imaging becomes more sophisticated, we can potentially understand the causes and/or risks of 3 mm lesions and what they could mean for visibly asymptomatic patients with brain MRIs.
+As medical imaging such as MRI brain interpretation becomes more sophisticated, we can potentially understand the causes and/or risks of 3 mm lesions and what they could mean for visibly asymptomatic patients with brain MRIs.

 We cover a lot of material on our blog, featuring information about regional imaging centers, useful media resources, historical perspectives on procedures, and more.
 Here are a few select posts to help you discover more about the radiology field:

 - 3 MRI Spine Interpretation Trends to Know About

 - Virtual Reality: Continuing to Shape Radiology and the Medical Field

 - 5 Things to Consider When Choosing a Radiology Partner for Your Practice

 - Why the “Human Aspect” Is So Essential to the Radiology Field